Duxelles

-Duxelles ([dyksɛl]) is a finely chopped (minced) mixture of mushrooms or mushroom stems, onions or shallots, herbs such as thyme or parsley, and black pepper, sautéed in butter and reduced to a paste.
-Cream is sometimes used as well, and some recipes add a dash of madeira or sherry.
-It is a basic preparation used in stuffings and sauces (notably, Beef Wellington) or as a garnish.
-Duxelles can also be filled into a pocket of raw pastry and baked as a savory tart.
+Duxelles ([dyksɛl]) is a French cuisine term that refers to a mince of mushrooms, onions, herbs (such as thyme or parsley), and black pepper, sautéed in butter and reduced to a paste.
+Cream is sometimes used, and some recipes add a dash of madeira or sherry.

+It is a basic preparation used in stuffings and sauces (notably, beef Wellington) or as a garnish.
+It can also be filled into a pocket of raw pastry and baked as a savory tart.

-Duxelles is made with any cultivated or wild mushroom, depending on the recipe.
-Duxelles made with wild porcini mushrooms will have a much stronger flavor than those made with white or brown mushrooms.
+The flavor depends on the mushrooms used.
+For example, wild porcini mushrooms have a much stronger flavor than white or brown mushrooms.

 Duxelles is said to have been created by the 17th-century French chef François Pierre La Varenne (1615–1678) and to have been named after his employer, Nicolas Chalon du Blé, marquis d'Uxelles, maréchal de France.

-Many classical cookbooks define duxelles as dehydrated fungi, used as stuffings and pastry fillings.
-According to Auguste Escoffier, the mushrooms were dehydrated in order to enhance flavor and minimize water content.
-When fresh mushrooms are cooked, they let off enormous amounts of vapor in relation to their size.
-Fresh mushrooms used as stuffings or pastry fillings could therefore build up pressure inside the dish or pastry, causing it to crack or even explode.
+Some classical cookbooks call for dehydrated mushrooms.
+According to Auguste Escoffier, dehydration enhances flavor and prevents water vapor from building up pressure that could cause a pastry to crack or even explode.